mayrmt/UKACM_GACM_Tutorial_4C_QUEENS/4C/01_solid_mechanics/README.md

 <details>
 <summary>Solution</summary>

-To change the used solver from the direct solver to the iterative solver only the definition of the `LINEAR_SOLVER` in the `STRUCTURAL DYNAMIC` section needs to be changed from `1` to `2`, see below:
+To change the used solver from the direct solver to the iterative solver only the definition of the `LINEAR_SOLVER` in the `STRUCTURAL DYNAMIC` section needs to be changed from `1` to `2`, see below

 ```yaml
 STRUCTURAL DYNAMIC: